awsdocs/amazon-route53-docs/doc_source/getting-started.md

 ## Step 2: Create an S3 Bucket and Configure It to Host a Website<a name="getting-started-create-s3-website-bucket"></a>

 Amazon S3 lets you store and retrieve your data from anywhere on the internet\.
 To organize your data, you create buckets and upload your data to the buckets by using the AWS Management Console\.
 You can use S3 to host a static website in a bucket\.
-The following procedure explains how to create a bucket and configure it for website hosting\.
+The following procedure explains how to create a bucket and configure it for website hosting\.<a name="getting-started-create-s3-website-bucket-procedure"></a>

 **To create an S3 bucket and configure it to host a website**